How A Vet Dentist Examines A Painful Horse’s Mouth

 Over the past 100 years, many studies have demonstrated that a very high percentage of the horse population (figures of 65-70% have been repeatedly demonstrated) are affected by periodontal disease.

-Another unusual living organism found in horses’ mouths are the larval stage of the Bot Fly (Gastrophilus intestinalis).
+Another unusual living organism found in horses’ mouths is the larval stage of the Bot Fly (Gastrophilus intestinalis).

-The botfly undergoes part of their lifecycle in the mouth, burrowing into the horse’s gums where they mature before leaving and migrating to the back of the mouth to be swallowed.
+The botfly undergoes part of its lifecycle in the mouth, burrowing into the horse’s gums where they mature before leaving and migrating to the back of the mouth to be swallowed.

 Dental X-rays have formed the backbone of dental exams and diagnostics for many decades.
 X-rays are very useful in providing detailed information about both the structure of teeth and bone and the presence of disease.

 Equine dental X-rays are something you might want to discuss with your dental veterinarian at your horse’s next dental visit.
 Digital technology makes it easy to send and share x-rays, so it is also now much easier for you and your veterinarian to access the knowledge base of referral dental and surgical veterinarians.